-GoCAD was particularly useful, as we deformed the S-grid using top and bottom horizons (hanging-wall and footwall of the mineralisation) to constrain the overall geometry of the S-grid.
-Selection of appropriate size of the voxels (approximately 0.9 m) was sufficient to reach the required resolution and to distinguish, after DSI interpolation, major barren horizons from highly mineralised intervals with a thickness greater than 3 metres.
-GoCAD is capable of performing the DSI with different initialisations of the properties; hence, we constructed several models trialling different degrees of property propagation.
+Assays for six major elements (Zn, Pb, Ag, Mn, Fe, and S), were imported in GoCad in well-object format.
+After grid-based upscaling and subsequent conversion to point sets, the data were used to paint the reconstructed horizons and to construct an Sgrid-based block model.
+A final stage of the reconstruction involved the volumetric representation of base metal distributions using iso-surfaces.
+We upscaled the database creating a block model using a GoCad S-grid object.
+The result is a stratigraphic grid, composed of voxels that can be adapted to bounding and intersecting surfaces (see Fig. 5).
+A major problem was the selection of an appropriate way to display the spatial variability of base metal contents.
+Parameters such as the strong stratigraphic control and the extremely sharp vertical variation in grades occurring between shale-rich intervals and barren siltstones had to be considered as important geological constraints.
+GoCad was particularly useful, as we deformed the S-grid using top and bottom horizons (hanging wall and footwall of the mineralisation) to constrain the overall topology of the S-grid.
+Selection of appropriate size of the voxels (approximately 0.9 m) was sufficient to reach the required resolution and to distinguish, after DSI interpolation, major barren horizons from highly mineralised intervals with a thickness greater than 3 m.
+GoCad is capable of performing the DSI with different initialisations of the properties; hence, we constructed several models trialling different degrees of property propagation.
 We performed isotropic and anisotropic interpolations varying the fitting factor, which is used to define the importance of weighting coefficients related to control point constraints versus smoothing of properties (see Mallet, 2002).
 Optimal results were achieved with values of a vertical jump of two, and horizontal jump of four, and a fitting factor of ten (which gives more weighting on the imposed constraints rather than a smoothed result).

-southern and northern block).
-Detail b (1), northwest oriented faults (includes Gecko Fault 4) mapped on the northern block.
+Fig. 4.
+3D structural and property model of Century deposit. (a) Perspective view of model illustrating some of the major faults bounding and intersecting deposit.
+Shown also is the stratigraphic horizon 200 with a projected isopach, thickness map (refer to thickness scale in (b)). (b) Top view of surface 200 showing different extent of thicker domains; dashed lines indicate interpreted growth faults on southeastern corner of Century (deposit is separated in two major halves, southern and northern block).
+Detail b (1), northwest-oriented faults (includes Gecko Fault 4) mapped on northern block.
 Faults appear unrelated to thickening across this portion of Century.
-Detail b (2), inferred northeast oriented depocentre, note incompatible orientation with mapped northwest oriented steep dipping faults. (c) Serial cross-sections displaying the spatial variability of interpolated Pb grades.
+Detail b (2), inferred northeast-oriented depocentre, note incompatible orientation with mapped northwest-oriented steep-dipping faults. (c) Serial cross-sections displaying spatial variability of interpolated Pb grades.
 Detail c (1) north-south syncline with interpreted thrusted strata indicated by doubling of Pb-rich units and discontinuity of mineralisation (arrow).
-Detail c (2) is compared with detail b (2) and shows another perspective of the north-south anticline on the southeastern corner of Century.
+Detail c (2) is compared with detail b (2) and shows another perspective of north-south anticline on southeastern corner of Century.
 Pb-rich layers (e.g. 180, 200) appear continuous with no major thrusting (arrow).